-The dimensions of the field will be those marked at the various locations where games are played.
-These may not in all instances conform to the maximum and minimum dimensions described herein.
+The dimensions of the field will be those marked at the various locations at which the games are played.
+These may not in all instances conform to the maximum and minimum dimensions called out in the laws.

 Corner Flags need not be used, although goal nets will be provided whenever possible.
 However, the omission of goal nets will not be a reason for calling a game.